NIC-VICOROB/atrophy-generation/README.md

 ## Requirements
 ### Libraries
-The code has been tested with the following configuration
+The pipeline has been implemented under the following configuration

+- fsl == 5.0
 - h5py == 2.7.0
 - ipython == 5.3.0
 - jupyter == 1.0.0